b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 LEFT JOIN locations AS L ON U.location_id = L.id
 ```

-Didn't like how the `JOIN` result was missing some rows from the first table?
-Then `LEFT JOIN` is for you.
-The rows that failed to join to any rows in the second table will have NULL for the second table columns.
+The rows in the first table that fail to `LEFT JOIN` to any rows in the second table will return NULL for any column in the second table.
+Put it another way, all rows from the first table will appear in the result set; unmatched rows in the second table will **not** appear in the result set.
 In this case all `username`s will appear in the result set although the `zipcode` and `city` may be NULL.

 The order of the tables in the `LEFT JOIN` matters.
-The first table is the driving table and the rows in the second table are matched to it.
-Put it another way, unmatched rows in the second table will not appear in the result set.
+The first table is the base table and the rows in the second table are matched to it.

 ## Tip #4: Don't use `RIGHT JOIN`.